Haxinator/AcousticTrafficMonitoring/docs/index.markdown

 ### 2. Data Preprocessing

-- Download [IDMT-TRAFFIC - Fraunhofer IDMT](https://www.idmt.fraunhofer.de/en/publications/datasets/traffic.html) (The basic dataset we use)
+- Download [IDMT-TRAFFIC - Fraunhofer IDMT](https://www.idmt.fraunhofer.de/en/publications/datasets/traffic.html) : This is the basic dataset we use, all data samples have high quality, but this dataset is highly unbalanced, the number of commercial vehicle samples are not enough for our training and testing, so we need another dataset as a supplementary.
-- Download [DCASE2024 Acoustic Dataset](https://dcase.community/challenge2024/task-acoustic-based-traffic-monitoring) (We use some commercial vehicle samples from this dataset as supplementary)
+- Download [DCASE2024 Acoustic Dataset](https://dcase.community/challenge2024/task-acoustic-based-traffic-monitoring): This is the supplementary dataset we use for the project.
+Although the quality of this dataset is not very high, we still find some available commercial vehicle sample to use.
+- The total sample size for training is 30K.
 - Place `loc*` directories into `Datapreprocessing/`
 - Run the following notebooks:
   - `data_preprocessing.ipynb`: to extract segments